terra-money/docs/docs/develop/dapp/smart-contracts/CW20-factory.md

 ### 4. Modify `terrain.config.json`

 a.
 Open `terrain.config.json`.

 b.
-Copy the `instantiateMsg` property in to `terrain.config.json`.
+Modify the `instantiateMsg` property in the `terrain.config.json` so that it contains the `name`, `symbol`, `decimals` and `initial_balances` shown below.
 This allows you to send the correct data to the smart contract upon instantiation:

 ```Json
 {